15 Importance

 • The system won’t allow you to edit/resample the song using standard sound mixing tools.

 Finally, be careful how you draft your requirements.
-It can be easy to draft a requirement as a won’t, when it could simply be redrafted as a must, should, or could.
+It can be easy to draft a requirement as a won’t, when it could be redrafted as a must, should, or could.
 Consider the following example of a bad won’t requirement:

 • The system won’t allow a non-administrator user to edit the settings of another user.